-- 3.1 Multiply Interventions will include the following: - 3.1.1 Innovative numeracy programmes delivered together with employers including courses designed to cover specific numeracy skills required in the workplace. - 3.1.2 Courses aimed at people who can't apply for certain jobs because of lack of numeracy skills and/or to encourage people to upskill in numeracy in order to access a certain job/careers Progression for work sector based programmes. - 3.1.3 Numeracy activities, courses or provision developed in partnership with community organisations and other partners aimed at engaging the hardest to reach learners Preparation for work disadvantaged residents. - 3.1.4 Numeracy activities, courses or provision developed in partnership with community organisations and other partners aimed at engaging the hardest to reach learners Numeracy life skills. - 3.1.5 Courses for parents wanting to increase their numeracy skills in order to help their children, and help with their own progression Family learning. - 3.1.6 ESOL combined with Numeracy (off menu intervention).
-This will be a programme to support numeracy development for those in work whose first language is not English and whose success at work is held back through poor skills. - 3.1.7 Capacity Building and Community Engagement (off menu intervention) - 3.2 Where you are delivering non-regulated learning, you must ensure you have appropriate and robust quality assurance processes in place, such as 'The Recognising and Recording Progress and Achievement (RARPA) Cycle'.
+- 3.1 Multiply Interventions will include the following: - 3.1.1 Innovative numeracy programmes delivered together with employers including courses designed to cover specific numeracy skills required in the workplace. - 3.1.2 Courses aimed at people who can't apply for certain jobs because of lack of numeracy skills and/or to encourage people to upskill in numeracy in order to access a certain job/careers. - 3.1.3 Numeracy activities, courses or provision developed in partnership with community organisations and other partners aimed at engaging the hardest to reach learners - - 3.1.4 Courses for parents wanting to increase their numeracy skills in order to help their children, and help with their own progression Family learning. - 3.1.5 Capacity Building and Community Engagement (off menu intervention) - 3.2 Where you are delivering non-regulated learning, you must ensure you have appropriate and robust quality assurance processes in place, such as 'The Recognising and Recording Progress and Achievement (RARPA) Cycle'.
 Further information on RARPA is available from the Learning and Work Institute.